Laser Vision Correction

 Traditionally, glasses or contact lenses provided the source of correction for imperfect vision.
 Glasses are relatively trouble-free and many people regard them as a fashion accessory to enhance their appearance.
 With the advent of newer technology, and people’s intense desire to be free of glasses or contact lenses, ophthalmic surgeons and engineers developed surgical alternatives for refractive correction.

 Today, procedures such as LASIK, PRK, LASEK, and EPI-LASIK are the procedures of choice for laser vision correction using the excimer laser.
-We only use state-of-the-art FDA approved VISX Star S4 and Autonomous LADAR lasers equipped with the most recent software upgrades, active eye trackers, iris registration, and large pupil capability.
+Dr. Mandel & his team only use state-of-the-art FDA approved VISX Star S4 and Autonomous LADAR lasers equipped with the most recent software upgrades, active eye trackers, iris registration, and large pupil capability.
 Most importantly, our lasers feature “custom cornea” wavefront technology to achieve the most personalized vision correction.
 We are also one of the few centers to offer the all-laser approach to refractive surgery employing the IntraLase laser and the Ziemer Femtosecond laser to create the flap and the excimer laser to reshape the cornea.

 What is laser vision correction?